Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Experiments with quantum devices

 \subsection{Instances of COPs}

-The quantum annealing experiment generates $10$ problem instances for GPPs and $7$ problem instances for QKPs.
-For GPPs, $5$ random graphs with $|V_g| \in \{ 32, 64 \}$ are generated.
-The edge density is set to $0.5$.
+The quantum annealer experiment generates $10$ problem instances for GPPs and $7$ problem instances for QKPs.
+For GPPs, $5$ random graphs with $|V_g| \in \{ 32, 64 \}$ and edge density $0.5$ are generated as shown in Sec.~\ref{Sec:Numerical}.
 The problem instances are denoted as GPP\_$n$\_$i$ where $n=|V_g|$ and $i$ represents the label of the random graph.
 For QKPs, $5$ problems with $50$ items and $2$ problems with $100$ items are generated.
 We use the benchmarking instances $100\_100\_i$ to generate the problem instances~\cite{patvardhan2015solving}.
 Problem instances with $50$ items are generated in the same process as Sec.~\ref{Sec:Numerical}.
 The problem instances are named as QKP\_$n$\_$i$, where $n$ is the number of items and $i$ is the label of the benchmarking instance.
-The gate-type quantum device uses a $4$-node GPP (Fig.~\ref{Fig:4vertex_GPP}).
-The optimal solution for each problem is obtained by a heuristic Ising-model classical solver~\cite{fixstars} or \cite{patvardhan2015solving}.
+The gate-based quantum device uses a $4$-node GPP (Fig.~\ref{Fig:4vertex_GPP}).
+The optimal cost function for each problem is obtained by a heuristic Ising-model classical solver~\cite{fixstars} or reference~\cite{patvardhan2015solving}.

 For each problem instance, we generate the Ising model using the QUBOs in~\eqref{Eq:GPP} and~\eqref{Eq:QKP}.
 For the experiment on the quantum annealer, auto-scaling of the solver is used to adjust the coefficients of the Ising model.
-For the experiments on the gate-type quantum device, the coefficients of the Ising model are rescaled as shown in Sec.~\ref{Sec:Numerical}.
+For the experiments on the gate-based quantum device, the coefficients of the Ising model are rescaled as shown in Sec.~\ref{Sec:Numerical}.